About Our Parish

 At the time, political differences which arose from the elections in Greece, brought a disastrous disunity in many communities in America.
 This dispute, plus the continuous objections as to the suitability of Orange Street, brought about the separation of some families from the community and the establishment of another community, "The Assumption of the Virgin Mary," whose members held services at Front Street near Trumbull Street.
 Pastors of this newly found community were Reverend Dionysios Demissianos and Reverend Germanos Tzoumanis.

 The erection of the new church began in 1924, and the consecration services were held on May 3, 1925.
-The construction fo the church cost apprx.
-65 thousand dollars, from which over 30 thousand dollars was held in mortgage.
+The construction of the church cost approximately $65K, from which over $30K was held in mortgage.
 The contractors were Ernest Whitehead and Company.